BAA-Studios/SunnyFORM/README.md

 WiX supports a number of interfaces including CLI - we decided to go with the Visual Studio approach for dealing with WiX, so we grabbed the HeatWave extension.

+At the time of writing, we are letting HeatWave and WiX generate GUIDs instead of managing them manually.
+Should we want to micromanage this in the future, we will probably use the `New-Guid` PowerShell cmdlet to generate new GUIDs.

 ## How To Use SunnyFORM

 1. Run `flutter build windows`, and note CastFORM version